 How should I ship the sample?

 This depends on the sample’s stability.
 We receive samples on both wet and dry ice, and with gel packs to control the temperature.
 Shipments should be made in insulated Styrofoam boxes and sent overnight.
 We do not recommend shipping to arrive Monday through Thursday so that any delay does not cause a shipment to be delayed over a weekend.

 For details about how to submit a sample for academic or proprietary users, please see www.getacrystal.org, the Crystallization Center homepage.

 Are there any costs?

 There is a fee that covers the cost of setting up the screen for each sample.
-For academics, government and not-for-profits this fee is subsidized through current and historical support from NIH and NSF.
+For academic, government and not-for-profit laboratories this fee is subsidized through current support from NIH and NSF.

 Why is it beneficial to set up crystallization experiments using high-throughput methods?